-For lower value/low risk procurement exercises under the current thresholds, the procurement officer may elect to run a quotation or a tender.
+For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

-For higher value regulated procurements public sector procurement officers must choose to tender using six main procurement procedures.
-Some procurement officers may choose to follow one of these procedures even if the contract is estimated to be lower than the thresholds.
+For higher value regulated procurements public sector buyers must choose to tender using one of six main procurement procedures.
+Some buyers may choose to follow one of these procedures even if the contract is estimated to be lower than the thresholds.

 The most commonly used procedures are the Open Procedure and the Restricted Procedure, which both use the SPD to ask selection questions.

 An Open Procedure is where the procurement exercise is open to all suppliers.
-This means that any interested supplier can bid, within the tender timescales, and the procurement officer cannot limit the number of bids it receives.
+This means that any interested supplier can bid, within the tender timescales, and the buyer cannot limit the number of bids it receives.

 The main points in the Open Procedure are:

-The closing date for the receipt of open procedure bids is generally no less than 35 days from the day after the date the contract notice is automatically sent to the Find a Tender Service (FTS) via Public Contracts Scotland (PCS) for UK-wide publication.
+The closing date for the receipt of open procedure bids is generally no less than 35 days from the day after the date the contract notice is automatically sent via Public Contracts Scotland (PCS) for UK-wide publication.
 This timescale can be reduced if a Prior Information Notice was issued or where bids will be accepted electronically.

-The procurement officer will detail all of the tender timelines in the tender documents.
+The buyer will detail all of the tender timelines in the tender documents.
 You should ensure you read and understand these.

 It is the responsibility of all suppliers to ensure that their bid is submitted in accordance with the rules of the competition and before the specified deadline.
 Non-conformant bids will be disqualified from the competition.

 The Restricted Procedure is used where there are likely to be many suppliers interested in the opportunity.
-This is because procurement officers using the Restricted Procedure can limit the number of bidders to invite to tender to those with the best capacity and capability to meet the contract requirements, meaning bidders not meeting this criteria do not waste time and resources completing a full tender response.
+Buyers using the Restricted Procedure can then limit the number of bidders they invite to tender to those with the best capacity and capability to meet the contract requirements.
+This means bidders who do not meet this criteria do not waste time and resources completing a full tender response.

 This procedure has two distinct stages:

 The first stage is where interested suppliers need to complete a Single Procurement Document (SPD).
-The procurement officer will publish a Contract Notice which will include details of how to access the SPD i.e. via a Word document, the online SPD Module in Public Contracts Scotland or via PCS-Tender.
+The buyer will publish a Contract Notice which will include details of how to access the SPD i.e. via the online SPD Module in Public Contracts Scotland or via PCS-Tender.
 Interested bidders will then have a minimum of 30 days to respond.

-The SPD is a list of relevant questions that suppliers need to answer about their past situation e.g. their capability and experience.
+The SPD is a list of relevant questions that suppliers need to answer about their capability and experience.
 Examples of the questions asked include:

-Completing the SPD allows bidders to confirm (or self-declare) that they meet the relevant selection and exclusion criteria to the procurement officer i.e. that the responses given meet the procurement officers requirements and there is no reason for you to be excluded from the pocurement exercise.
+Completing the SPD allows bidders to confirm (or self-declare) that they meet the relevant selection and exclusion criteria to the buyer i.e. that the responses given meet the buyers requirements and there is no reason for the supplier to be excluded from the procurement exercise.

 The procurement officer will then shortlist the bidders who meet the criteria to proceed onto the next stage.